Updated Oct. 8, 2021

-Revenue will waive interest from February 29, 2020, until the termination of the COVID-19 State of Emergency or Proclamation 20-20 is rescinded.
+Revenue will waive interest from February 29, 2020 through September 30, 2021 when Proclamation 20-20 ended.
 At that time, interest will begin accruing on outstanding balances.

 Tax returns filed and paid in full by the extended due date are considered timely, and will not incur interest.

 Questions and Answers